alx9r/StructuredResource/README.md

 This is to support parity between the interfaces published by the public resource class and public resource function.

-### [ ] PR.17: Defaults values are the same for corresponding public resource properties and parameters.
+### [x] PR.17: Defaults values match for corresponding public resource properties and parameters.

+**Reason**

+This is to ensure the same behavior whether the resource is invoked using the public resource class or function.

+### [x] PR.18: Types match for corresponding public resource properties and parameters.

+**Reason**

+This is to ensure the same behavior whether the resource is invoked using the public resource class or function.

+### [ ] PR.19: Mandatoriness matches for corresponding public resource properties and parameters.

 **Reason**